- Investor coalition nearly doubles in a year from $6.5 to more than $11.4 trillionof combined assets under management.

 Ceres is a sustainability nonprofit organization working with the most influential investors and companies to build leadership and drive solutions throughout the economy.
 Through powerful networks and advocacy, Ceres tackles the world’s biggest sustainability challenges, including climate change, water scarcity and pollution, and inequitable workplaces.
 Ceres is also a founding partner organization of Climate Action 100+.
 The five-year investor initiative aims to ensure the world’s largest corporate greenhouse gas emitters take necessary action on climate change.
 For more information, visit www.ceres.org and follow @CeresNews.

 The FAIRR Initiative is a collaborative investor network, founded by Jeremy Coller.
 It works with institutional investors to define the material ESG issues linked to intensive livestock and fish farming systems and provide them with the tools necessary to integrate this information into their asset stewardship and investment decisions, including the Coller FAIRR Index, The world’s first comprehensive assessment of the largest global animal protein companies on environmental, social and governance issues.
-Visit www.fairr.org and follow @FAIRRinitiative
+Visit test.fairr.org and follow @FAIRRinitiative